Nur Jahan: Tomb of I'timād-ud-Daulah

-I'timād-ud-Daulah died in January 1622, and his tomb has been generally attributed to Nur Jahan.
+I'timād-ud-Daulah died in January 1622, and his Tomb of I'timād-ud-Daulah has been generally attributed to Nur Jahan.
 The tomb took six years to finish (1622-1628), and was built at an enormous cost.
 It was built in I'timād-ud-Daulah's own garden, on the eastern bank of the Yamuna across from Agra.
 The building is square measuring sixty nine feet on each side, with four octagonal towers rising up one at each corner.
 The central Vault inside the tomb contain the cenotaphs of I'timād-ud-Daulah and his wife, Nur Jahan's mother Asmat Begum.
 The walls in the central chamber are decorated with paintings set in deep niches.
-According to Vincent Smith the pietra dura of Itimadadudddaula's tomb was one of the earliest true examples of the technique in India.
+According to Vincent Smith the pietra dura of I'timād-ud-Daulah's tomb was one of the earliest true examples of the technique in India.
 Nur Jahan also built the Pattar Masjid at Srinagar, and her own tomb at Lahore.